Pandanda-Rewritten/pandanda/README.md

 - ✅ Automatic Quest Rotation System
 - ✅ New Menubar HUD
 - ✅ Implemented Report functionality with Discord webhook
+- ✅ Implemented Support for Coin bag exchanges as part of the festival dialog UI (See PumpkinFestivalDialog in game_ui_events.swf for how to replicate for other events)

 ### **Peter (SirOMGitsYOU)** ✨
 - ✅ 1:1 Recreation of Pandanda Homepage with working SWF content